 American Falls Fish Hatchery

-The hatchery also has a self-guided nature trail on the property, which can take from 30 minutes to two hours to complete, depending on the route chosen.
+The hatchery also has a self-guided nature trail on the property, which can take from 30 minutes to 2 hours to complete, depending on the route chosen.
 Bald eagles, osprey, ducks, swans and a variety of other birds can be seen from the nature trail.
-There is public access by foot to the river from the hatchery which is often used by bird watchers, hunters and anglers.
+The hatchery provides public access by foot to the Snake River which is often used by bird watchers, hunters and anglers.